leo-texuanw/tweets-analyser/deployment/ansible/ansible.md

     db-b.example.com
 ```

+assume we write above lines in `hosts`, then we can test by: [ref](https://www.youtube.com/watch?v=xew7CMkL7jY)

+    ansible web -i hosts -m command -a "uptime" -u root --key-file=<key-file>

 # Playbooks
 **Playbooks** contain **plays**
 Plays contain **tasks**
 Tasks call **modules**

-Tasks run sequentially
-**Handlers** are triggered by tasks, and are run once, at the end of plays.
+Tasks run sequentially. **Handlers** are triggered by tasks, and are run once, at the end of plays.

 ```
     ---